The History of the New Testament Scriptures.

 God who created all things

-These verses also give absolute proof that the 1599 Geneva Bible published by the Calvinists and revered by them to this day was translated from the Greek Textus Receptus and Byzantine Greek manuscripts into English.
-All of the test verses listed in the above tables are identical in the 1599 Geneva Bible to those in the King James Version.
-Yet, modern day Calvinists generally assault the Textus Receptus, King James Version and New King James Version in new books, publications, articles and web site postings.
+These verses also give absolute proof that the 1599 Geneva Bible published by the Calvinists and revered by them to this day was translated into English from the Greek Textus Receptus and Byzantine Greek manuscripts into English.
+All of the test verses listed in the above tables are identical in the 1599 Geneva Bible and the King James Version.
+Yet, modern day Calvinists generally assault the Textus Receptus, King James Version and New King James Version in books, publications, articles and websites.
 This fact gives a twist to the history of the Bible which is almost humorous except for the seriousness of the subject.
+Calvinists continue to assault and insult the King James Version because of the man, King James of England who published it in 1611 without John Calvin's margin notes.

-In 1982 Zane C. Hodges and Arthur L. Farstad published The Greek New Testament According to the Majority Text.
-This publication was an attempt to replace the Textus Receptus as the preferred manuscript for the translation of our modern Bibles.
+In 1982 Zane C. Hodges and Arthur L. Farstad published The Greek New Testament According to the Majority Text in an attempt to replace the Textus Receptus as the preferred manuscript for the translation of our modern English Bibles.
 However, the majority of the Greek Byzantine manuscripts which support a particular text does not necessarily insure that it matches the original text.
 The differences between the Majority Text and the Textus Receptus are not very important because there are no doctrinal changes.

 Other web sites that have more information on the Bible version controversy can be found at: